I’m blaming it on the move. The lack of posts lately, that is. To say it’s been hectic around here the last month is an understatement.

 The pear ginger upside-down cake reminds me of a homey cake that Mom would have made from a community cookbook, on the rare occasion that she did any baking.
 She was more of a pumpkin pie eater, I bet she would have made room on her dessert plate for a slice of this cake too.

 Adapted from Simply Bishop's by John Bishop and Dennis Green, a book I highly recommend.
-I've also had great results making this gluten free by substituting the all-purpose flour with Bob's Red Mill Gluten Free All Purpose Baking Flour
+I've also had great results making this gluten free by substituting a gluten free flour mix.

 - 3 pears, peeled (I used Bartlett)